Rice off the menu: Asia's hunger for bread and pastries boosts wheat demand

 PRODUCERS

-With wheat production relatively low in some Asian countries - South Korea only produces about 1-2 percent of its consumption - there is little alternative but to import more.
+With wheat production relatively low in some countries in Asia - South Korea only produces about 1-2 percent of its consumption - there is little alternative but to import more.

 Australia, Russia, Ukraine, Canada, the United States and Europe have been the chief beneficiaries of Asian wheat demand, seeing collective exports swell by over 40 percent since 2005.